cthiele42/fnflow/README.md

 # fnflow
 Streamed data processing with Java functions as configurable processors using Spring Boot.
+Platform documentation can be found on https://fnflow.ct42.org/.

 ## Configurable Functions
 In stream processing, the very same logic would be applied multiple times but differently configured in the same pipeline.